ROCm/MIOpen/docs/install/install.rst

 MIOpen backend
 *****************
 The preferred backend for MIOpen can be set using the `-DMIOPEN_BACKEND` CMake variable.
-For more details, refer to https://github.com/ROCm/MIOpen?tab=readme-ov-file#building-miopen-from-source.
+For more details, refer to `Build MIOpen from source <https://github.com/ROCm/MIOpen?tab=readme-ov-file#building-miopen-from-source>`_

 HIP backend (ROCm 3.5 and later)
 ********************************